ConvLab/ConvLab-3/convlab/e2e/emotod/README.md

 To obtain SimpleLLAMA, follow the `simple` set-up in the respository to have a non-emotional system.

+Once you have obtained an EmoLLAMA checkpoint, you can specify the checkpoint path in the main function of `emollama.py` and run `python emollama.py` to test it.

 ## Evaluation

 The corpus evaluation metrics will be printed out and logged after training using the repository mentioned above.
 To evaluate the system with the user simulator, run the following code